jomasan/Game-Assemblies-Package/Documentation/Tutorials/03-Resource-Manager-and-Goals.md

 - The **ResourceManager** is a singleton that tracks all `ResourceObject`s and drives the resource UI.
 - **ResourceObject** registers and unregisters itself in `Start` and `OnDestroy`; no manual registration is needed.
-- **Create Resource Management System** adds ResourceManager, GoalManager, and ResourceManager_Canvas and links the GoalManager to the canvas.
+- **Create Resource Management System** (Game Assemblies → Systems) opens a window; use it to add ResourceManager, GoalManager, and ResourceManager_Canvas and link the GoalManager to the canvas.
 - **`resourcesToTrack`** binds each `Resource` to a `resourceInfoManager` UI panel so `resourceName` and `resourceAmount` update in real time.
 - **`globalCapital`** is the shared score; **GoalManager** adds rewards and subtracts penalties when goals complete or fail.
 - The **Goals** system (ResourceGoalSO, GoalManager, GoalTrackerUI) is introduced here and covered in [Tutorial 04](04-Goals-and-Goal-Tracker.md).